ContatKarc/eventer/README.md

 # eventer
-Javascript events witouth any DOM overheat
+Javascript events witouth any DOM overhead

 ## So what we can do?